Public Schools Athletic League: Equitable access disputes

 In August 2006, New York City Public Advocate Betsy Gotbaum released a report titled "Making the Team: Gender Inequality in New York City PSAL Sports Teams."
 The report stated "all types of high schools favored boys sport teams opportunities" and that "the PSAL sports schedule discriminated against girls."
 It also stated that several women's sports were scheduled during the "off-season" of that sport, while the men's counterparts played during the traditional season.
 The report alleged that the PSAL was in violation of Title IX of the Civil Rights Act of 1964.
 In 2009 the PSAL moved girls' soccer from the spring to the fall season, lining up with the boys' soccer season, after the threat of a lawsuit from the New York Civil Liberties Union on behalf of three athletes.
 In 2010, the National Women's Law Center filed a lawsuit with the Office for Civil Rights of the United States Department of Education, claiming that the NYCDOE provided inadequate opportunities for female high school sports compared to those for males.
 The complaint alleged many public high schools in the city did not offer any girls teams in several sports, a violation of Title IX.
 Other urban school districts involved in the suit included those of Chicago and Houston.
 In 2015, the ensuing federal investigation concluded that the NYCDOE violated Title IX by failing to provide an equal opportunity for female students to participate in sports.

 In May 2014, the founder of the Small Schools Athletic League, David Garcia-Rosen, filed a civil rights complaint with the United States Department Of Education against the PSAL, alleging that they were in violation of Title XI of the Civil Rights Act of 1964.
 The complaint included dozens of charts that illustrated students who attend schools with the highest percentages of students of color had the fewest opportunities to participate in PSAL sports, while the schools with the most white students had as many as 44 PSAL teams.
 The New York Times called the PSAL's response to this complaint a "statistical delusion."

-At a May 28, 2014 City Council budget hearing, 100 students wearing jerseys inside out presented Deputy Chancellor Grimm with thousands of petitions demanding equitable access to the PSAL for students of color.
+At a May 28, 2014, City Council budget hearing, 100 students wearing jerseys inside out presented Deputy Chancellor Grimm with thousands of petitions demanding equitable access to the PSAL for students of color.

 In November 2014, Garcia-Rosen filed a second complaint with the US Department of Education's Office of Civil Rights alleging that the PSAL continued to violate Title XI of the Civil Rights Act of 1964 by not providing students of color with equitable access to a diverse range of PSAL sports teams.

 On November 20, 2014, student-athlete Jason Puello sued the PSAL in New York State Supreme Court, alleging that the PSAL's age rules are "arbitrary and capricious."

 Notable PSAL alumni

-Listed below are former PSAL students who are/were involved in professional or college athletics.
+Listed below are PSAL students who are/were involved in professional or college athletics.